erhant/flashy-sort/README.md

 It is basically a **Flash Sort** with `m=n` and no *in situ* permutation.
 So, it is way worse in terms of space compared to original.

 - **Flashy Sort** uses a lot more space than **Flash Sort**.
 Normally the index vector takes up a space of `m`, which is a fraction of `n`.
 In my code, I use 2 arrays of size `n`.
 - **Flashy Sort** seems to be faster than **Flash Sort** for high problem sizes such as `n = 1500000` and more.
-However, a more thorough comparison is required, and also both codes here do not use recursion, which was actually used in the original algorithm by Neubert.
+This is probably due to the extra memory usage which speeds up the algorithm by trading off memory, which is expected for sorting algorithms, especially those targeting linear time.

 ## TODOS